-WHAT TO SEE IN VATICAN CITY IN ONE DAY
+WHAT TO DO IN 1 DAY IN VATICAN CITY

-Are you planning your trip to Vatican City and are wondering about the best places to visit in Vatican City (in 1 day) – the smallest country in the world?
-Then read on and find out about the best things to do and see and many more travel tips.
+Are you planning your trip to Vatican City and are wondering about the best things to do in Vatican City in one day?
+Then read on and find out what to do.

 TRAVEL TIPS FOR VATICAN CITY

 Looking for some of the best Vatican City travel tips?

 General Tips for One Day in Vatican City

 - Most attractions here are located with the Vatican Museums – but some attractions are not part of it.

 - I already mentioned this, but wear comfortable shoes.
 If you have any issues with walking for a sustained period of time, rent a wheelchair (for free).
 The Vatican Museums have very few benches where you can rest — and you don’t want to lean on ancient art!